 Dogpatch USA and Booger Hollow and the rock shops may have dried up and moved on, but the Cliff House Inn is still open for business.
 And yes, you can have yourself a slice of pie.
-Be sure to say hello to owners Bob and Becky McLaurin if you get the chance.
+Be sure to say hello to owners and Mike and Becky McLaurin if you get the chance.
 You’ll find the place south of Jasper a few miles on Scenic Highway Seven.
 Call (870) 446-2292 or check out the website.

 Deep South Magazine featured the story and recipe from my book Arkansas Pie: A Delicious Slice of the Natural State on how to make your very own Company's Comin' Pie.
 But I'm also including it here for your convenience.

 2 cups sugar

 1 tsp vanilla

 1 sleeve saltine crackers, crushed

 1/2 cup chopped pecans

 1 small container whipped topping

 2 Tbsp crushed pineapple